-- Shape Test on aggregates (Flakiness and Elongation index Test).
-9. - 10.
-Los Angeles Abrasion test on aggregates. - Slump test on concrete.
-11. - 12.
+- 9. Shape Test on aggregates (Flakiness and Elongation index Test). - 10.
+Los Angeles Abrasion test on aggregates. - 11.
+Slump test on concrete. - 12.
 Compaction factor test on concrete.

-- Conduct experiments to determine the physical properties of aggregates and bitumen, 1. properties of hardened concrete and explain their significance. - Conduct experiments to determine the physical properties of aggregates, properties of fresh 2. concrete and discuss their importance.
+- 1. Conduct experiments to determine the physical properties of aggregates and bitumen, properties of hardened concrete and explain their significance. - 2.
+Conduct experiments to determine the physical properties of aggregates, properties of fresh concrete and discuss their importance.

-Program Outcomes→ 1 2 3 4 5 6 7 8 9 10 11 12] PSO. \downarrow
+Program Outcomes→ 1 2 3 4 5 6 7 8 9 10 11 12 PSO↓

 ↓ Course Outcomes 1 2 3

 CV2605-1.1 3 2 2 2 3 2 2 1 2 2 1

 CV2605-1.2 3 2 2 2 3 3 2 1 2 2 1

-- Khanna.
+REFERENC REFERENCE BOOKS: 1.
+Khanna.
 S. K, Justo.
 C.E.G, Veeraragavan.
-A, "Highway material testing laboratory manual", Revised 3rd edition, Nem Chand and Bros, 2015 - Gambhir.M.L., "Concrete manual", Dhanpat Rai & Sons, New Delhi 2. - 3.
+A, "Highway material testing laboratory manual", Revised 3 rd edition, Nem Chand and Bros, 2015 2.
+Gambhir.M.L., "Concrete manual", Dhanpat Rai & Sons, New Delhi 3.
 Relevant IS codes

-Construction Practice (Department Specific Vocational Course) Course Code: CV2606-1 Course Type: PCC Lab Teaching Hours/Week (L:T:P: S): Credits: 0:0:2:0 01 Total Teaching Hours: 26 CIE + SEE Marks: 50+50 Teaching Department: Civil Engineering Course Objectives: To give idea of basic of setting out operations and construction of masonry units.
-1. 2.
-To estimate the quantity of steel reinforcement required for different elements of work.
+Construction Practice (Department Specific Vocational Course)

+Course Code: CV1551-1 Course Type: PCC Lab

+Teaching Hours/Week (L:T:P: S): 0:0:2:0 Credits: 01

+Total Teaching Hours: 26 CIE + SEE Marks: 50+50

+1. To give idea of basic of setting out operations and construction of masonry units.
+2. To estimate the quantity of steel reinforcement required for different elements of work.
 3. To realize the importance of Plumb bob, mercury level and tape in the construction activities.
-To create the awareness about various construction activities related in the construction of a 4. building.
-To create the awareness about various tests and repair methods used in buildings.
-5. List of Experiments Study of construction tools, plumbing tools and sanitary fixtures.
-1. 2.
-Demonstration of Safety kits and accessories used at construction site-Personal Protective Equipment (PPE).
-3. Setting out of center line for a small building.
-4. Construct one thick brick wall in English bond for a height of Two layer.
-5. Construct one thick brick wall in Flemish bond for a height of Two layer.
-6. Prepare Bar Bending Schedule & Fabrication of reinforcements for a doubly reinforced 7.
-Prepare Bar Bending Schedule & Fabrication of reinforcements for a lintel with chejja.
-8. Prepare Bar Bending Schedule & Fabrication of reinforcements for a column with footing 9.
-Plastering for a new masonry wall surface(1 square meter area) with CM (1:6) 10.
-Prepare a plan and fabricate for PVC pipe layout using valves, fixtures, adhesive solvents and fittings from over head tank to wash basin/tap and excute it.
-11. Identification of retention of pressure in Plumbing system.
-12. Course Outcomes: At the end of the course student will be able to Give basic idea of setting out operations, bar bending schedule and use of construction 1. tools.
-2. Study the plumbing accessories and its applications in Civil Engineering buildings.
+4. To create the awareness about various construction activities related in the construction of a building.
+5. To create the awareness about various tests and repair methods used in buildings.

+- 1. Study of construction tools, plumbing tools and sanitary fixtures. - 2.
+Demonstration of Safety kits and accessories used at construction site- Personal Protective Equipment (PPE). - 3.
+Setting out of center line for a small building. - 4.
+Construct one thick brick wall in English bond for a height of Two layer. - 5.
+Construct one thick brick wall in Flemish bond for a height of Two layer. - 6.
+Prepare Bar Bending Schedule & Fabrication of reinforcements for a doubly reinforced beam. - 7.
+Prepare Bar Bending Schedule & Fabrication of reinforcements for a lintel with cheija. - 8.
+Prepare Bar Bending Schedule & Fabrication of reinforcements for a column with footing Mat. - 9.
+Plastering for a new masonry wall surface(1 square meter area) with CM (1:6) - 10.
+Prepare a plan and fabricate for PVC pipe layout using valves, fixtures, adhesive solvents and fittings from over head tank to wash basin/tap and excute it. - 11.
+Identification of retention of pressure in Plumbing system. - 12.

+- 1. Give basic idea of setting out operations, bar bending schedule and use of construction tools. - 2.
+Study the plumbing accessories and its applications in Civil Engineering buildings.